 I have to confess though: it didn’t really take me this long to create a great meatball recipe.
 The biggest reason for the delay is that my husband doesn’t eat ground meat.

 It’s a texture thing.
-As much as he loves the smell of a hamburger, he just can’t bring himself to eat it.
+As much as he loves the smell of a hamburger (and can have the BEST burger recipe ever), he just can’t bring himself to eat it.

 You know how some parents will make a special meal for the one picky kid?
 It’s sort of like that, except that my husband is the picky kid and I don’t make special meals.

 Which means we very infrequently have ground beef in the house and I very infrequently cook with it.

 Then several months ago, Kroger had a pound of ground bison on clearance, I had a digital coupon and remembered you guys wanted meatballs.

 The rest became history.

 My work-around for preparing and serving meatballs to a man who doesn’t like ground beef is simple: Feed it to the kids.